 There are a couple of things still missing: The assembly guide and the machining of the case.
 This requires something to machine the ABS panels... so there's a new side project to set up a CNC machine.

 After the CNC setup and assembly guide there's still a couple of minor bugs to clean up in the Novasaur software to get to a 1.0 release.
-The plan is to release both the Novasaur and Novatron together in early December.
+The plan is to release both the Novasaur and Novatron together in the new year.
 Sorry for all the teasing this year... it's getting there!